This topic describes how to use the Kafka connector.

 Specifies whether to register metrics for the Kafka consumer in Realtime Compute for Apache Flink.

-For more information about the properties of a Kafka consumer, see Apache Kafka.
+For more information about the configuration items of Kafka consumers, see Apache Kafka.

 ImportantThe Kafka DataStream connector overwrites the values of the following properties: